xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ### Default MDT

 In the following Default MDT scenario we have 4 PEs, where PE1 is the Root and creates the MDT towards all 3 PEs.
 All the PEs act as the Root at once, trying to send the information to all PEs and all the PEs join that Tree.
-Thus we have a Full mesh of P2MP mLDP Trees.
+Thus we have a full mesh of P2MP mLDP Trees.

 ![mdt 1.7.jpg]({{site.baseurl}}/images/mdt 1.7.jpg)

 We will follow the next steps to simulate the creation of the Default MDT Trees.
 1. Tree is built upon configuration.
 The way it is built, is based on the Core Tree Protocol used.
 2. All PEs are connected to each other
-3. There is a receiver directly connected to PE3 and sends (S1, G2) IGMP Join
+3. There is a receiver directly connected to PE3 and sends (S1, G1) IGMP Join
 4. PE3 will look at the Source1 IP address and check how it can be reached.
 The reachability is in the VPN context through PE1
 5. The PE1 receives that and starts building the Tree towards the Source
 	- It can be directly connected Source, thus we do not need to do anything